dobinator/dobinator/README.md

 ### Hi there 👋
+😄 Pronouns: she/ her

+  I am starting my second career with coding, prior to the switch- I was a high school art teacher!

+🔭 I’m currently working on ...
+🌱 I’m currently learning ...
+🤔 I’m looking for help with ...
+Languages and skills I have:

 <!--
 **dobinator/dobinator** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.